BrendonLH/reading-notes/401-notes-python/testing-and-modules.md

 * _The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function._

 a recursive function is a function that calls itself if a certain condition is not met.
 Once the condition is met, the function ends.

+## Things I want to know more about

+I would like to know more about how modules and files link together.
+Why do we need a main source file? why does the interpreter read the main gate file as default main, but change the name if the main is imported into a different file.
+What is the main difference between a file and a module?